factorhouse/kpow/dockerhub/kpow-ce/README.md

 For paying customers:

 *  The Standard Edition DockerHub repository can be found at [factorhouse/kpow-se](https://hub.docker.com/r/kpow-se)
-*  The Community Edition DockerHub repository can be found at [factorhouse/kpow-ee](https://hub.docker.com/r/kpow-se)
+*  The Enterprise Edition DockerHub repository can be found at [factorhouse/kpow-ee](https://hub.docker.com/r/kpow-se)

 View [Features](https://kpow.io/features) to compare editions or buy a license.